DVDAGames/dnd-homebrew/Adventures/Red Hand the Devourer/Red Hand the Devourer.md

 The room is awash in an eerie purple glow, it appears to be coming from purple flames dancing in two large braziers on either side of the altar.
 The giant statue behind the altar, a large stone kite shield with a small cross on it seems to be floating in the air, and there is a small, but growing network of cracks visible on it's surface.
 A giant bugbear stands over the blood soaked corpses of a human female and a male goblin.
 A Goblin Shaman stands nearby, chanting a low, soft prayer.
 Two sickly Goblins stand near him, completely still.

-A booming voice seems to drop from the ceiling without any discernable source.
+A booming voice seems to drop from the ceiling without any discernible source.
 It's speaking a strange language (*Infernal*) with overlapping voices.

 If an adventurer knows Infernal, they can hear: *These souls are only part of our pact.
 Your soul is mine, as well, Red Hand.
 Serve me well, and I'll let you keep it for awhile.
 Now go, show your new guests my power, and bring me their souls, as well.*

 If no adventurer knows Infernal:  the party will see Red Hand bow and turn around as the voice stops, glaring at them, sheathing his greatsword.
 He holds his hands in front of him, as though gripping a the hilt of sword in both hands and closes his eyes.
-A great blast of energy erupts from his hands and forms a massive blade of transluscent energy.
+A great blast of energy erupts from his hands and forms a massive blade of translucent energy.
 It swirls with crimson and deep purple and a thick smoke rises from it.

 If you have a powerful group with some means of overcoming darkness, you may want to give Warlock Red Hand Devil's Sight and have the braziers suddenly extinguish, leaving the party in complete darkness until they create some light.
 You could also have the Goblin Shaman occasionally use his action to counter sources of light by extinguishing them via some magic, but this is entirely optional.